 The Pensions reform: does it affect me? service sets out the changes that may apply to your circumstances.

-Retirement pensions for self-employed non-salaried workers in agriculture are composed of a basic retirement pension and a compulsory supplementary retirement pension (RCO) managed by MSA.
+composed of a basic retirement pension and a compulsory supplementary retirement pension (RCO).
+Both are managed by MSA, which is different to agricultural employees.

 1. Basic pension